 PLASTIC FREE RAZORS FOR THE WIN

 The ideal zero waste razor (i.e. the safety razor) is a sustainable shaving method, as well as a smart investment.
-We’ve been using one for about a year and a half now and love it.
+We’ve been using one for a couple of years and love it.

 1. WHAT IS A SAFETY RAZOR?

 The Safety Razor Broken Down

 ‘Safety razor’ is a bit of a misnomer; they don’t look very safe.